trimming live oaks Texas

 Although trees provide shade, shelter, and beauty to your home or property, they can also be a contributing cause of illness to large animals such as horses, and cattle.
 Some trees are so poisonous they can result in anemia, kidney failure, and even cyanide poisoning for larger animals.

 Although animals don’t usually eat the leaves or twigs of these trees, rain can wash the poison into their water sources.
 Watch out for fallen twigs and leaves, especially after storms.
-In order to protect your pets and livestock, stay away from planting these top 3 harmful trees.
+To protect your pets and livestock, stay away from planting these top 3 harmful trees.

 1. Red maple (Acer rubrum)